-To begin, we document the trends in housing payment costs in Ireland relative to the net after-tax income that the household earns from employment and nonemployment income.
+To begin, we document the trends in housing payment costs in Ireland relative to the net after tax income that the household earns from employment and non-employment income.
 Our focus in this research will mainly be on households with a mortgage and those in the private rental sector.
-As can be seen from Figure 1, in 2016 households with a mortgage made up just under 30 per cent of households, while approximately 11 per cent of households were private renters, defined in SILC as households paying market price rents.
-An additional 10 per cent of households were residing in Local Authority rental accommodation, while 45 per cent of households owned their properties outright.
+As can be seen from Figure 1, in 2015 households with a mortgage made up just under 30 per cent of households, while approximately 15 per cent of households were private renters, defined in SILC as households paying market price rents.
+An additional 10 per cent of households were residing in Local Authority rental accommodation, while 40+ per cent of households owned their properties outright.

-Given our focus on households with a mortgage and those in the private rental sector, we define three indicators of housing costs relative to income which we will use throughout the paper.
-First, we define the total housing payment-to-income ratio (HPTI) as the ratio of housing payments to total net after-tax income.
+Given our focus on households with a mortgage and those in the private rental sector, we define three indicators of housing costs relative to income which we will use throughout the research.
+First, we define the total housing payment to income ratio (HPTI) as the ratio of housing payments to total net, after-tax income.
 We calculate this ratio for all households who report housing payment costs.
-We therefore do not include the 45 per cent of households who own their properties outright in any of our analysis.
-For mortgaged households, in line with McCarthy and McQuinn (2011), we define the mortgage repayment-to-income ratio (MRTI) as the monthly instalment on all outstanding mortgages to net after-tax income.
-For renters, we define the rent-to-income ratio (RTI) as the monthly rental paymentto-income ratio.
+We therefore do not include the 40+ per cent of households who own their properties outright in any of our analysis.
+For mortgaged households, in line with McCarthy and McQuinn (2011), we define the mort-gage repayment to income ratio (MRTI) as the monthly instalment on all outstanding mortgages to net after tax income.
+For renters, we define the rent to income ratio (RTI) as the monthly rental payment to income ratio.
 All results presented in this analysis are weighted using the CSO provided population survey weights.
 It should be noted that when we refer to housing costs in this research this purely relates to the payment for the dwelling through rent or mortgages.
 It does not cover other housing related costs like insurance, maintenance or utilities.
 For this reason, the results presented in this analysis could be considered to be a lower bound.
-For ease of exposition, the indicators are outlined in Equations 1 to 3:
+For ease of exposition, the indicators are outlined in equations 1-3 below:

-$$HPTI = \frac{Payment_m}{Net \ Income_m} \tag{1}$$
+$$HPTI = \frac{Payment_m}{NetIncome_m} \tag{1}$$

-$$MRTI = \frac{Instalment_m}{Net\ Income_m} \tag{2}$$
+$$MRTI = \frac{Instalment_m}{NetIncome_m} \tag{2}$$

-$$RTI = \frac{Rent_m}{Net \ Income_m} \tag{3}$$
+$$RTI = \frac{Rent_m}{NetIncome_m} \tag{3}$$